VladimirAzanza/shifa_products/README.md

 To develop this project, I needed to understand concepts such as: MVT architecture, backend development, url routing, Object-Relation Mapping(Django ORM), static file management, Django templates and API communication.

+### Key Features
+ - Product Image Validation: All product images are validated for JPEG format and must meet the resolution requirement of 2000x2000 pixels.
+The resolution limit is set to balance visual quality with loading performance.
+ - Optimized Image Storage: Product images are automatically optimized during upload, reducing file size without compromising quality, using compression and resizing techniques.
+By optimizing the images, we ensure faster delivery to the frontend, improving the website’s overall loading speed and user experience, especially for mobile users or slow connections.

 ## ⚙️ Installation